 Set Up Specific Financial Goals

-You want to write and plan out specific financial goals for your business.
+You want to write and plan out specific financial goals for your fashion business.
 Do you want enough to rent a studio?
-Don’t be afraid to make BIG goals but remember to always map out gradual steps of how you are going to achieve them.
+Don’t be afraid to make BIG goals but remember to always map out gradual steps on how you are going to achieve them.
 Whatever your financial visions are write it out, map it out, and try as hard as you can to stick to your plan.

 Create a Spending Plan and Track It